-We sat there in the warm light sipping beers feeling that “travel high” that you sometimes get when you realize just how fortunate you are to be floating in the world.
+We sat there in the warm light sipping beers feeling that “travel high” that you sometimes get when you realize just how fortunate you are to just float in the world.
 There is a period at the beginning of a trip when you feel like you have all the time in the world and you are free.
 We were there.

 What.
 Was.
 THAT?!

-Sometime in the middle of the night I was awakened by an unfamiliar sound.
-I went from dead asleep to sitting up bolt straight in bed, heart thumping in my chest.
+Awoken by an unfamiliar discordant sound, I went from dead asleep to sitting up bolt straight in bed, heart thumping in my chest.
 What the…?!

 Through our open window came the peculiar, discordant tones of… howling.
 When you’re dwelling in that hazy space between sleep and wakefulness, that is a sound that is quite unsettling.
 That’s the state where anything that your imagination conjures up is reasonable and it’s usually f’n scary.